History of video games: Early online games

-The first user interfaces were plain-text—similar to BBSs— but they operated on large mainframe computers, permitting larger numbers of users to be online at once.
+The first user interfaces were plain-text—similar to BBSs—but they operated on large mainframe computers, permitting larger numbers of users to be online at once.
 By the end of the decade, inline services had fully graphical environments using software specific to each personal computer platform.
 Popular text-based services included CompuServe, The Source, and GEnie, while platform-specific graphical services included PlayNET and Quantum Link for the Commodore 64, AppleLink for the Apple II and Macintosh, and PC Link for the IBM PC—all of which were run by the company which eventually became America Online—and a competing service, Prodigy.
 Interactive games were a feature of these services, though until 1987 they used text-based displays, not graphics.

-Meanwhile, schools and other institutions gained access to ARPANET, the precursor of the modern internet, in the mid-1980s.
+Meanwhile, schools and other institutions gained access to ARPANET, the precursor to the modern internet, in the mid-1980s.
 While the ARPANET connections were intended for research purposes, students explored ways to use this connectivity for video games.
 Multi-User Dungeon (MUD) originally was developed by Roy Trubshaw and Richard Bartle at the University of Essex in 1978 as a multiplayer game but limited to the school's mainframe system, but was adapted to use ARPANET when the school gained access to it in 1981, making it the first internet-connected game, and the first such MUD and an early title of massively multiplayer online games.